gsakul21/Bank-API/README.md

 mvn clean package install spring-boot:run
 ```

-This will take a couple of seconds, but when you stop receiving output and see "Started Application in X seconds" at the bottom
+This will take a little bit of time, but when you stop receiving output and see "Started Application in X seconds" somewhat near the bottom right
 of your terminal output, then the service is up and running and you can access the endpoints at "http://localhost:8080/{endpoint}"

 ## Design considerations
-*Replace this: I decided to build X for Y reasons.*

 When approaching the service, I thought about providing the specified functionality but also building the service in a way that it is reliable, scalable and has good performance.
-That is why I constructed it using Spring Boot, a framework that is great for making web services since it aids in abstracting the very granular tasks and allows for implementation of macro level features.
+That is why I constructed it using Spring Boot, a framework that is great for making web services since it aids in abstracting the very granular tasks such as server setup and deployment, endpoint routing, etc. and allows for implementation of macro level features.
 This would make it very easy to build upon the existing service and add more features since it provides a structure to do so.

 Additionally, while considering the idea of expansion and adaptability, I built the service to follow the flow of a layered design pattern.
 That way, a new feature could be easily integrated if it is broken down into different layers.
 This added a degree of modularity to the service, aiding in that goal.
 This led to me following a very common architecture for RESTful API services: having a controller layer, service layer, and finally a repository layer (if necessary).